tube0013/esphome-stream-server-v2/README.md

 Custom Component for ESPHome enabling Serial over TCP

-This project is forked from the original work at https://github.com/oxan/esphome-stream-server and has be updates to work reliably on ESPHome versions after 2021.10
+This project is forked from the original work at https://github.com/oxan/esphome-stream-server and has been updated to work reliably on ESPHome versions after 2021.10

 Stream server for ESPHome
 =========================